Article 1

 Motion picture screening establishments and screeners are to confirm with members of the audience that they are of age when viewing a “restricted” film; asking, where conditions merit, that they show identification.

-Motion picture screening establishments are to display on the screening premises or on tickets the value of accident liability insurance.
+Motion picture screening establishments shall display on the screening premises or on tickets the value of accident liability insurance.

 Article 16